Hans-Beerman/CompressorNodeSoftware-main/README.md

 #define LED\_DISABLE\_PERIOD (200) // in ms, the time LED1 will flash on/off

-- _Clear EEProm and cache, by pressing but1 of the ESP32-PoE module during boot some time:_
+- _Clear EEProm and cache, by pressing but1 of the ESP32-PoE module during boot for some time:_

 In main.cpp: